1Kawooya/CyberExRepo/README.md

 SSH into the control node and follow the steps below:
 - Copy the SSH key file from the Ansible container on the jumpbox to the new ELK server VM.
 - Update the Ansible hosts file to include the new ELK-Server IP  addresses.
-- Run the playbook, and navigate to the docker container to check that the installation worked as expected.
+- Run the playbooks, and navigate to the docker container to check that the installation worked as expected.
+  - ansible-playbook /etc/ansible/install-elk.yml
+  - ansible-playbook /etc/ansible/filebeat-playbook.yml
+  - ansible-playbook /etc/ansible/metricbeat-playbook.yml

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 In my case it was install-elk.yml Where do you copy it?_ root@94b332d67d37:/etc/ansible